 2. Remove the dish racks and flatware holder

 Next, clean the racks and holder in warm soapy water in the sink.
 Inspect them for cracks or signs of wear and tear.

 3. Clean inside the dishwasher

-Use warm, soapy water on the walls, back, and bottom of dishwasher.
+Use warm, soapy water on the walls, back, and bottom of the dishwasher.
 You may want to invest in a long-handled brush to more easily reach the back walls.
 Next, hit the detergent dispenser—you’d be surprised how much buildup accumulates there.
-You may need a toothpick or old toothbrush if the detergent is caked on.
+You may need a toothpick or an old toothbrush if the detergent is caked on.